Eduaaado/Indeed-scraper/README.md

 > pip install selenium requests bs4 pandas
 ```
 ## Executing
-Now, you can just run `scraper.py` and the program will ask the keywords.
-It will scrap the pages and return for you all the jobs.
+Run `scraper.py` and the program will ask the keywords.
+It should return for you all jobs available.